COVID 19 Vaccine Booster Shots - Frequently Asked Questions

 Booster doses are common for many vaccines.
 The scientists and medical experts who developed the COVID-19 vaccines will continue to watch for signs of waning immunity, how well the vaccines protect against new mutations of the virus, and how that data differ across age groups and risk factors.
 To date, booster doses have been effective in boosting immunity against new variants of COVID-19 and extending protection of the vaccine against serious illness.

 Where can I get a booster?

-Boosters are available through most local pharmacies If you are unable to get the booster at your original vaccine location, vaccines.gov can make the process easier.
+Boosters are available through most local pharmacies.
+If you are unable to get the booster at your original vaccine location, vaccines.gov can make the process easier.
 This free resource provides accurate and up-to-date information about vaccination services in your area.
 You can also text your zip code to 438829, or call 1-800-232-0233 to find locations near you in the U.S. Children 5 - 17 years of age can receive a booster from their pediatrician.

 Is it safe to co-administer COVID-19 vaccines with other vaccines, like flu?

 Yes, if a patient is eligible, both flu and COVID-19 vaccines can be administered at the same visit, as recommended by CDC and ACIP.
 In addition to flu vaccine, COVID-19 vaccine can be given with other vaccines as well.

 If I have been vaccinated and boosted, do I still need to wear a mask?